 Alfalfa Pellets For Guinea Pigs

-Alfalfa Hay Pellets for Guinea Pigs
+Feeding Alfalfa Hay Pellets to Guinea Pigs

 Feeding our guinea pigs isn’t really that complicated, but the more you know about why and what to feed your piggy, the easier it is to make the right nutritional choices for your pet.
 And being as most of us feed pelleted food to our pets, then it’s important to know the difference between alfalfa hay pellets for guinea pigs, and those made from timothy hay.